-- various different traffic sources (unless you want to personalize the experience for a dedicated source)
+- Traffic sources.
+Unless you want to personalize the experience for a dedicated source.

-- people who visited your site, thought about it, and then came back 10 days later to buy it
+- Return visitors.
+People may visit your site, think about a purchase, then come back 10 days later to buy it.

-Another (very important) note: be careful with low sample size.
-The internet is full of case studies steeped in shitty math, and most of it (if they even release full numbers) is because they judged a test on like 100 visitors per variation and 12 vs 22 conversions.
+Be careful with small sample sizes.
+The Internet is full of case studies steeped in shitty math.
+Most studies (if they ever released full numbers) would reveal that publishers judged test variations on 100 visitors or a lift from 12 to 22 conversions.

-If you’ve set everything up correctly so far, then you’ll just want to avoid peaking (or letting your boss peak) at test results multiple times before the test is finished.
-This can result in calling a result early due to ‘spotting a trend’ (impossible).
+Once you’ve set up everything correctly, avoid peeking (or letting your boss peek) at test results before the test finishes.
+This can result in calling a result early due to “spotting a trend” (impossible).
 What you’ll find is that many test results regress to the mean.

 Regression to the Mean

 Often, you’ll see results vary wildly in the first few days of the test.
 Sure enough, they tend to converge as the test continues for the next few weeks.
-Here’s an example Peep gave in an older blog post of an eCommerce client:
+Here’s an example from an ecommerce site:

-- First couple of days, blue (variation #3) is winning big—like $16 per visitor vs $12.5 for Control.
-Lots of people would end the test here.
-(Fail).
+Firstcouple of days: Blue (variation #3) is winning big—like $16 per visitor vs $12.5 for Control.
+Lots of people would (mistakenly) end the test here.

-Something related, that the internet always gets confused on, is called the novelty effect.
-That’s when the novelty of your changes (bigger blue button) brings more attention to the variation.
+There’s a related issue: the novelty effect.
+The novelty of your changes (bigger blue button) brings more attention to the variation.
 With time, the lift disappears because the change is no longer novel.

 - Stopping A/B Tests: How Many Conversions Do I Need?